runhar/movesstrava2dayone/README.md

 of activities based on your Moves data.
 Then it will use the GPS data to create a Google map image depicting where you've been that day, colored by type of activity.

+Finally it will open the DayOne app where you can make some adjustments, like change the date and time, add images and comments etc.

 Output example:

 ![Rome](Rome.jpeg?raw=true "Rome")